why we exist

 Professional Development: Professional poets work with teachers to offer strategies on bringing out student voice

-Team Building: Professional poets offer corporate team building workshops to boost morale, inclusion, and teamwork
+Team Building: Professional poets offer corporate team building workshops to boost morale, community, and teamwork

 Therapeutic Arts: Professional poets hold workshops to promote individual and family healing through spoken word